borjapetit/tex_template_paper/README.md

 # bppaper.cls

-This template is based on the ```article``` class.
-I redefine the title page, the page layout and few other aspects.
-I also include some new options, listed below.
-They work as any other option:
+This is a very simple template based on the ```article``` class, that redefines the title page, the page layout and few other aspects.
+It also includes some new options listed below, that work as any other:

   ```\documentclass[sans,blue,narrow]{bppaper}```

+The user can continue using any standard ```article``` class option.

 ### Font typefaces
 - Helvetica ( ```helvetica``` )